evanxuw/airbnb-dbt/README.md

 5. Configure your database connection in the 'profiles.yml' file.

+## Contributing
-# Mnay thanks to Zoltan C. Toth's bootcamp on complete dbt from zero to hero!
+Many thanks to Zoltan C. Toth's bootcamp on complete dbt from zero to hero!